Donald B. Kraybill, Ph.D.

 Professor Kraybill teaches courses in sociology and religious studies as well as an occasional First Year Seminar.

-In the spring semester, Kraybill normally teaches an honors course in religion, REL 285: Amish, Brethren, and Mennonites in the US since 1860.
+In the spring semester, Kraybill normally teaches an honors course in religion, HREL 285: Amish, Brethren, and Mennonites in the US since 1860.
 This interdisciplinary course examines the experience of these three Anabaptist groups in the context of American culture since 1860.

-REL 285 syllabus [pdf]
+HREL 285 syllabus [pdf]